Lamar-Glass/Lamar-Glass/README.md

-# 👋 Hi, I'm Lamar Glass
+# Hello, I'm Lamar Glass

 I'm a self-taught aspiring AI engineer from Kenya, committed to mastering the full stack of Artificial Intelligence — from foundational theory to advanced engineering and deployment.